RinYukiohara/KarnaBOT-Info/index.md

 ## What happens when Karna Bot messages twice?

-Please do not be alarmed when you see this, it just means that both my computer and the Heroku are running the bot.
+Please do not be alarmed when you see this, it just means that both my computer and Heroku are running the bot.

 # Invite